 This article focuses on misinformation, disinformation, and malinformation.
 Unfortunately, according to Dr. Claire Wardle, the co-director of the Information Futures Lab at Brown University, these terms are often viewed interchangeably.
-Wardle argues that journalists should have an understanding of how these terms differ.
-If there is a lack of familiarity, "journalists can unwittingly play a role in spreading disinformation on a wider scale.
-For example, Wardle's team found that the major U.S. news channels, MSNBC, CNN and Fox News, aired more than 32 hours of coverage specifically around Donald Trump's tweets, visually displaying 1,954 of them on screen, between January 2020 and January 2021.
-With often insufficient effort to debunk the content, the TV channels helped ensure Trump and his false claims dominated narratives around the election."
+Wardle argues that journalists should understand how these terms differ.
+If there is a lack of familiarity, "journalists can unwittingly play a role in spreading disinformation on a wider scale."

 - 1. Why is it important for journalists to understand the distinction between mis-, dis-, and mal-information?
 How is this a safety concern? - 2.
 How can "bad actors" use journalists to spread bad information?
-What can journalists do to prevent this?
-Do Wardle's examples about Covid/health concerns relate to election coverage?
+How can journalists prevent this?
+Do Wardle's examples relate to election coverage?

-"How to cover Election Day and beyond" Vivian Schiller and Garrett M. Graff, Columbia
+"How to cover Election Day and beyond" Vivian Schiller & Garrett M. Graff, Columbia Journalism

-Journalism Review.
+Review.